• go to Vinton Cerf's profile page

 Having begun his time at Cambridge University with plans to study physiology and physics, before dabbling in philosophy on his way to receiving a degree in experimental psychology in 1970, Hinton concluded that none of these sciences had yet done much to explain human thought.
 He made a brief career shift into carpentry, in search of more tangible satisfactions, before being drawn back to academia in 1972 by the promise of artificial intelligence, which he studied at the University of Edinburgh.

-By the mid-1970s an “AI winter” of high profile failures had reduced funding and enthusiasm for artificial intelligence research.
+By the mid-1970s a perception of unfulfilled promises had reduced funding and enthusiasm for artificial intelligence research in the UK.
 Hinton was drawn to a particularly unfashionable area: the development of networks of simulated neural nodes to mimic the capabilities of human thought.
 This willingness to ignore conventional wisdom was to characterize his career.
 As he put it, “If you think it’s a really good idea and other people tell you it’s complete nonsense then you know you are really onto something.”[1]

 The relationship of computers to brains had captivated many computer pioneers of the 1940s, including John von Neumann who used biological terms such as “memory,” “organ” and “neuron” when first describing the crucial architectural concepts of modern computing in the “First Draft of a Report on the EDVAC.”
 This was influenced by the emerging cybernetics movement, particularly the efforts of Warren McCulloch and Walter Pitts to equate networks of stylized neurons with statements in boolean logic.
 That inspired the idea that similar networks might, like human brains, be able to learn to recognize objects or carry out other tasks.
 Interest in this approach had declined after Turing Award winner Marvin Minsky, working with Seymour Papert, demonstrated that a heavily promoted class of neural networks, in which inputs were connected directly to outputs, had severe limits on its capabilities.